30 more people test positive for Zika virus in Kanpur, tally rises to 66 | Health

 - India

-Thirty more people have tested positive for Zika virus here, taking the total number of those infected in the district to 66, a senior official said on Friday.
+Thirty more people have tested positive for Zika virus here, taking the total number of those infected in the district to 66, including 9 IAF personnel, a senior official said on Friday.

 Of those infected, 45 are men and 21 women, according to officials.